Gaula River – Norwegian Flyfisher’s Club

 The River of Silver and Gold

-Flowing over 145 km from its headwaters in the mountains near Holtalen all the way down to the Trondheim Fjord, the Gaula River is a wild and unregulated river.
-Without the impediment of hydroelectric dams, the Gaula is subject to frequently changing water levels which provide for dynamic fishing for anglers of all skill levels.
+Flowing over 145km from its headwaters in the mountains near Holtalen all the way down to the Trondheim Fjord, the Gaula River is wild and unregulated.
+Without the impediment of hydroelectric dams, the Gaula is subject to frequently changing water levels which provides dynamic fishing for anglers of all skill levels.
 The Gaula is consistently one of the most productive salmon rivers in Norway and the Norwegian Flyfishers Club is one of the most famous beats.

 Big salmon and water variety

-Famous for its large Atlantic salmon, the Gaula produces fish of over 40 lbs. every year.
-The Norwegian Flyfisher’s Club offers access to over 12 kilometers of private waters.
+Famous for its large Atlantic salmon, the Gaula produces fish of over 40lb every year.
+The Norwegian Flyfisher’s Club offers access to over 12km of private water.
 The fishing rotation allows access to all sections of the river during the week’s fishing.

 July is primetime on the Gaula.
-In terms of both quantity and quality, July provides the best overall opportunity of both size and numbers of fish.
-Typically water levels stabilise and fish can be found in throughout the river.
+In terms of both quantity and quality, and provides the best overall opportunity of both size and numbers of fish.
+Typically water levels stabilise and fish can be found throughout the river.
 With lower water levels and an increase in temperature, floating and intermediate lines with smaller tube flies and double-hook flies are most suitable.
-The midnight sun offers 24 hours of fishing in the pristine Norwegian landscape thoughout the month.
+The midnight sun offers 24 hours of fishing in the pristine Norwegian landscape throughout the month.

 Accommodation with stunning river views

 At the Norwegian Flyfisher’s Club you will have an authentic Norwegian experience.
 Enjoy your stay in one of the recently renovated traditional farm houses or full service accommodation at the newly built NFC Lodge at Rogstadmoen.

 Located on Rogstadmoen Farm, the NFC Lodge offers guest rooms and full board accommodation in a magnificent setting overlooking one of the Gaula’s most idyllic beats.